raulfraile/raulfraile.github.io/about.md

 I am a passionate developer, currently focused on PHP and Symfony2.
 Also interested in performance and all the foundations of computer science, like data structures, algorithms, information theory and data compression.

-I work as a Senior Software Engineer at [ServerGrove](http://servergrove.com) and run the [AlicantePHP User Group](http://alicantephp.es).
+I work as a Senior Software Engineer at [Acilia](http://acilia.es/).

 ### Education